-Outline of the method – a measured excess of Std barium chloride solution is added to the sample and the excess of barium chloride estimated by titrated against EDTA.
+Outline of the method – a measured excess of Std barium chloride solution is added to the sample and the excess of barium chloride is estimated by titration against EDTA.

 Reagents